nancyvuong/dsc180a-assignment3/README.md

 Make the B matrix + everything that needs it (Done + reduced runtime)
 #
 Add to the writeup
+#
+Investigate the problem with constructing the APA^T and ABA^T matrices + the last one

 # Stretch Goals